Christmas train reinvented

 To that end, the community is invited to build a holiday train, either homemade or from a model kit.
 The train can be a single car or an entire train.
 The trains will be displayed in businesses throughout Minot.

 Children, adults, businesses or groups are encouraged to get creative and build a train.
-Trains should be no more than four feet long by three inches wide and three inches deep so they can fit in window displays.
+Trains should be no more than four feet long by three feet wide and three feet deep so they can fit in window displays.

 Participants should send an email with “train” in the subject line with their name, address and phone number to email@example.com so the number of businesses needed for the displays can be determined.
 Trains should be completed by Nov.
 23.